JochimM/Delfi-PQ_FDIR/README.md

 ![img](https://i.imgur.com/Q8RK7FS.png)

-This number is then send to the Arduino using the sendToArduino function (5), which adds the start and end marker to this number and converts the random location string to the proper format (Bytes) using the encodeHighBytes function.
+This number is then sent to the Arduino using the sendToArduino function (5), which adds the start and end marker to this number and converts the random location string to the proper format (Bytes) using the encodeHighBytes function.
 The program now waits for a reply from the Arduino.
 When a reply has been sent, the script decodes the message by using the opposite function of the sendToArduino function, which is the recvFromArduino (6) function.
 To finally check whether the bitflip has caused an error in the Arduino RAM memory the content of the received message is checked using the errorcheck (7) function.
 In this function the housekeeping data that is saved on the Arduino's RAM memory is checked for correctness.
 When an error has been found the bitflip's memory location is stored using the analyse (8) function.
 After 'numLoops' have passed, the serial connection is closed.

 ## Flight Software